fatihtepe/devops-roadmap/Network_Basics/Computer Networking Terminology.md

 BITS <br>
 The Physical layer receives the frames and converts them into bits to be put on the network medium.

+<a href="https://www.youtube.com/watch?v=778rS_FMb10"> NIC </a> <br>
+A: NIC is short for Network Interface Card.
+This is a peripheral card that is attached to a PC in order to connect to a network.
+Every NIC has its own MAC address that identifies the PC on the network.
+The NIC is called a Layer 2 device because the information it uses for communication, the MAC address, resides on the Data Link layer.

+<a href="https://www.youtube.com/watch?v=OBlJ3QuEt9k"> BRIDGE</a> <br>Bridge is a networking device which is use to divide a lan into multiple segment.
+* Bridge works under DATA LINK LAYER of OSI Model.<br>
+* Bridge stores the MAC address of PC available in a network.<br>
+* Bridge use to reduce the traffic.